 The same applies to FORTRAN 77 functions; only, the naming convention usually is compiler dependent; some compilers turn all the names to uppercase or lowercase (remember that FORTRAN 77 is case insensitive); other compilers add underscores at the beginning or at the end of the names.
 Check what is the behavior of your compiler, by compiling a simple program with your favorite FORTRAN 77 compiler, then looking at it with the utility nm(1), which will show how the symbols are represented internally.
-For instance, the code when compiled with g77(1) on a GNU/Linux system, yields:
+For instance, the code

-'''

-C This is a compiler test
+''' C This is a compiler test

 SUBROUTINE F77SUB(I, D)

 INTEGER4 I

 REAL8 D()